Aphrontos/Gradient/README.md

 # Usage
 1. Create a folder
-2. place gradient.py in the folder
+2. Place gradient.py in the folder
+3. Make sure opencv is installed in the environment
-3. run in command prompt:
+4. Run the following in command prompt:

        python gradient.py